 The Franklin G Fisk Composition Award is a yearly award made to a young and promising composer in the WMU community.
 It is made possible by a generous donation of the Fisk family in commemoration of Franklin G. Fisk, a former professor at WMU and integral member of the community who loved and supported classical music throughout his life.
 The award is externally adjudicated and the recipient is provided with a cash prize and a performance of the winning work by WMU’s new music chamber ensemble, Birds on a Wire.

-The Ron Nelson Award is annually awarded to a composer at WMU for the commission of a new work of “peaceful music” for a large ensemble, rotating between symphonic orchestra, wind ensemble and choir.
+The WMU Large Ensemble Award is annually awarded to a composer at WMU for the commission of a new work of “peaceful music” for a large ensemble, rotating between symphonic orchestra, wind ensemble and choir.
 The commission includes a cash prize, performance of the new work, and guidance by both the composition faculty and the ensemble director throughout the process.

-There are annual readings of student wind ensemble works every fall semester and readings of orchestral works by student composers each spring semester.
+There are readings of student wind ensemble works every year, typically in the fall semester, and readings of orchestral works by student composers each spring semester.
 The composition studio regularly organizes additional reading sessions with guest ensembles.
+Students have received readings with some of the most celebrated new music groups in the United States, including Ensemble Dal Niente, Mivos String Quartet, International Contemporary Ensemble, and Spectral String Quartet.